A unified framework for equation discovery and dynamic prediction of hysteretic systems: Methodology

 \subsection{Problem definition and formulation}

 In this research, our objective is to output explicit differential equation representations of hysteretic systems, with both equation discovery and dynamic prediction.
-The proposed framework first introduces a state–space formulation (detailed in Eq.\eqref{eq:ss_form}), as illustrated in Figures~\ref{fig:structure} and \ref{fig:framework}, where \( f_\theta \) denotes the dynamic motion equation and \( g_\phi \) represents the hysteretic link equation.
-The proposed unified framework is applicable to all four cases shown in Figure~\ref{fig:structure}.
-Here, we focus on two more complex cases in which the hysteretic link equation ($g_\phi$) is unknown, namely, \textit{Case 1: Hysteresis Discovery} and \textit{Case 2: Full Equation Discovery}.
+The proposed framework first introduces a state--space formulation: \begin{revisedblock}

+where $x$ denotes the displacement, and $\dot{x}$ is the velocity. \end{revisedblock} $f_\theta$ denotes the dynamic motion equation and $g_\phi$ represents the hysteretic link equation.
+Our goal is to identify the explicit expressions of both $f_\theta$ and $g_\phi$.
+The proposed unified framework is applicable to all four cases shown in Figure \ref{fig:structure}.
+Here, we focus on two more complex cases in which $g_\phi$ is unknown, namely, \textit{Case 1: Hysteresis Discovery} and \textit{Case 2: Full Equation Discovery}.
 The remaining two cases can be addressed using analogous procedures within the same framework.
-Accordingly, our goal is to identify the explicit expressions of both \( f_\theta \) and \( g_\phi \).
+For example, under the \textit{Parameter Estimation} setting, where the structures of both $f_\theta$ and $g_\phi$ are known, our framework is only required to estimate the parameters, making it evidently a simpler case.

+The differences and similarities between these two cases can be seen in Table \ref{tab:cases}.
+For both cases, $g_\phi$ is assumed to be completely unknown.
+Therefore, we propose to reformulate the state-space system into a form that does not explicitly involve $dz/dt$: